Mission Street Excelsior Safety Project

 - Improve transit reliability on the most used bus routes in the neighborhood

-- Enhance the business district through streetscape and loading improvements
+- Enhance the business district through loading improvements

 From late 2017 to 2018, the project team conducted outreach to better understand the issues and problems that the community faces when using Mission Street and Geneva Ave.
 Outreach included: